What is GIS? Website

 Create an easy-to-understand explanation of GIS (Geographic Information System)

-As the leader in GIS software, Esri needed to reimagine their What is GIS? website to help executive audiences understand the potential of GIS in their organization.
-With the GIS industry valued at approximately $11 billion and projected for significant growth, Esri’s mission is to increase awareness and understanding of geospatial tech.
+As the leader in GIS software, Esri needed to reimagine What is GIS?, a brand-level marketing website, to help executive audiences understand the potential of GIS in their organization, increasing awareness and understanding of geospatial tech.

 User insights drove the design strategy

 Before designing, we evaluated common pain points by gathering feedback from both GIS professionals and non-GIS users.
-Both user groups struggled with jargon, content density, and conceptual complexity.
+Both user groups struggled with jargon, content density and complexity.

-Scroll-activated storytelling puts timing control in the hands of the user.
+Scroll-activated storytelling puts learning in the hands of the user

-To make sure GIS concepts were introduced intuitively, I proposed a progressive disclosure model, structuring the introduction as a three-part interactive story that builds understanding step-by-step.
+To introduce GIS concepts intuitively, I proposed a progressive disclosure model, structuring the introduction as an interactive story that builds understanding in stages.
 This approach helps define GIS at a high level and creates a clear, accessible learning path for users of all expertise levels.

 The Impact